sozialhelden/wheelmap-frontend/.github/pull_request_template.md

 ## ⚠️ Creation checklist

-**Before creating this merge request, go over the following checklist, if applicable (click to expand)**
+**Before creating this merge request, go over the following checklist (click to expand).
+Remove any items that are not applicable.**

 <details><summary>💪 I have tested my code</summary>